Danielle De Jesus, La Tiendita, 2022; Hand-embellished, Signed and Numbered Limited Edition Print

 “I’m very proud to support Independent Curators International, an organization that has made arts practices and discussions accessible to so many more audiences,” says De Jesus on the collaboration.
 “Curators are critical for elevating a diversity of narratives, a task that has the power to catalyze progress—further affirming the power art has to change lives and communities.”

-ART FOR CHANGE will donate a portion of proceeds from each print sold to Independent Curators International in support of the organization’s initiatives creating strong art communities through experimentation, collaboration, and international engagement.
-As in all series, artists will receive 50% of the net proceeds of print sales.
+ART FOR CHANGE will donate a portion of proceeds to the International Rescue Committee in support of humanitarian aid in the wake of the devastating earthquakes in Syria and Turkey for the duration of 5 Years: An Art For Change Survey on view through March 25, 2023.
+As in all series, the artist will receive 50% of the net proceeds of print sales.

 *International customers are responsible for applicable duties and taxes including new VAT fees.